alex4108/AstroInstaller/README.md

 #### Unattended installation

 By specifiying `ownerName`, `serverName` and either `serverPassword` or `noServerPassword` parameters you will be able to run the installation completely unattended.
+The `autoReboot` flag is appended so that the system reboots if prompted by one of the installation procedures carried out during execution.

 * `powershell.exe -executionpolicy bypass -file "install-astroneer-server.ps1" -ownerName "Guy" -serverName "Guys Lair" -serverPassword "Guy123" -autoReboot`